zemacedo99/FEUP-FSI/LOGBOOK8.md

 - To complete task 2.2 we use the command ``curl www.seed-server.com/unsafe_home.php?'username=admin%27;%20--%20&Password=1'``.
 We needed to include special characters as single quote, %27, and white space, %20.
 This way is simple to understand that the input for username used in this command is the same as in the previous task.
 The input for Password is irrelevant.

-- The countermeasure that prevents us from running two SQL statements in this attack is
+- Trying to run two sql statements in the same query resulted in an error.
+This happens because the mysqli::query() API doesn’t allow multiple queries to run in the database server.

 ### Task 3